NORSARAIR/NORSARAIR.github.io/index.md

 ---
 layout: home
 image:
-  feature: balloon_field_Ridgecrest.jpg
+  feature: venus_large.jpg
-  credit: NASA.
-Deployment of a heliotrope balloon in Southern California after the 2019 Ridgecrest earthquake.
+  credit: Venus' atmosphere traps heat from the sun as an extreme version of the greenhouse effect that warms Earth.
+The temperature on Venus are hot enough to melt lead.
+(Image credit: ARTUR PLAWGO / SCIENCE PHOTO LIBRARY via Getty Images)
-excerpt: "Exotic seismo-acoustic applications in geophysics"
+excerpt: "AIR project: Venus exploration with balloons"
 tags: [blog]
 ---

-This is the homepage and blog of Quentin Brissaud.
+This is the homepage of the AIR project owned by NORSAR.
 For more about me, <a href="/about" style="text-decoration: underline">see here</a>.